 4. Wavy Bob with Bangs

-Bangs bring an extra element to an otherwise plain hairstyle and are an excellent option for edgy ladies.
+Bangs bring an extra element to a bob haircut and are an excellent option for edgy ladies.
 Short hairstyles with bangs are easy to achieve, with the choice of different length bangs, meaning there is a look to suit women of every face shape and vibe.
 Keep your bangs short and blunt for a bold statement, or opt for longer, thin bangs for a sleek, sophisticated look.
 Either way, your bangs will be complementing your short ‘do, letting the waves be the star of the show.

 5. Wavy Bob with Side Bangs